Spyro Reignited Trilogy: Development and release

-Voice acting
+Audio

 Veteran voice actor Tom Kenny reprised his role as Spyro the Dragon.

+Stewart Copeland, the music composer of the original trilogy, wrote a new theme for the compilation, and his original compositions were arranged by Toys for Bob lead audio designer Stephan Vankov.
+The game gives the option to freely choose between the two soundtracks, and the arranged soundtrack dynamically adjusts its tempo during gameplay.

-Having first voiced the character in the original Ripto's Rage and Year of the Dragon, the Reignited Trilogy saw Tom Kenny reprising his role as Spyro for the first time in sixteen years after the release of Enter the Dragonfly from 2002 through re-recorded voice lines, including the first game in which he was originally voiced by Carlos Alazraqui.
-Kenny also reprises his roles as The Professor and Sgt.
-James Byrd from the original sequels.
+Tom Kenny, who originally voiced Spyro in the original Ripto's Rage and Year of the Dragon, returned to reprise his role for the first time in sixteen years following the 2002 release of Enter the Dragonfly.
+All of Spyro's lines were re-recorded, including the first game in which he was originally voiced by Carlos Alazraqui.
+Kenny also reprises his roles of The Professor and Sgt.
+James Byrd.

-Other returning voice actors from the original releases reprising their roles include Michael Gough as Gnasty Gnorc, Gregg Berger as Ripto, André Sogliuzzo as Sparx the Dragonfly and Richard Tatum as both Agent 9 and Bartholomew.
-Despite returning to voice Ripto, Berger does not reprise Hunter the Cheetah as he was replaced by Robbie Daymond.
-Additional recastings for the game's principal cast consist of Cassandra Lee Morris as Elora the Faun, Catherine Taber as Zoe the Fairy, J.B.
+Other returning voice actors from the original games include Michael Gough as Gnasty Gnorc, Gregg Berger as Ripto, André Sogliuzzo as Sparx the Dragonfly and Richard Tatum as both Agent 9 and Bartholomew.
+Despite returning to voice Ripto, Berger does not reprise his role of Hunter the Cheetah, who is now voiced by Robbie Daymond.
+The remaining principal characters were recast, consisting of Cassandra Lee Morris as Elora the Faun, Catherine Taber as Zoe the Fairy, J.B.
 Blanc as Moneybags the Bear, Melissa Hutchison as Bianca the Rabbit, Chantelle Barry as Shelia the Kangaroo, Dave B. Mitchell as Bentley the Yeti, and Cissy Jones as the Sorceress.

-Music

-Stewart Copeland, the music composer of the original trilogy, wrote a new theme for the compilation with the original scores being arranged by Toys for Bob employee Stephan Vankov.
-The game gives the option to freely choose between the two soundtracks.
-Controls were updated for modern platforms in several ways, such as shooting fire set to the back right button and camera control set to the right analog stick, with an option to revert to the original control scheme at any point from the pause menu.
-Reignited Trilogy uses the Unreal Engine 4 game engine.

 Release

 After initially being scheduled for release on September 21, 2018, it was delayed and released on November 13 of the same year.
-The physical release of Reignited Trilogy contains the full game of Spyro the Dragon, as well as a subset of levels from Ripto's Rage! and Year of the Dragon.
-The remaining data must be downloaded as part of an in-game update.
-Later prints of the PlayStation 4 and Xbox One versions contain all three games without a requirement for a download.
-At E3 2019, versions for Nintendo Switch and Windows were announced and were released on September 3, 2019.
+The initial physical release of Reignited Trilogy contains Spyro the Dragon in full, as well as a subset of levels from Ripto's Rage! and Year of the Dragon; the remaining data must be downloaded as part of an in-game update.
+Later releases of the PlayStation 4 and Xbox One versions contain all three games without a download requirement.
+At E3 2019, versions for Nintendo Switch and Windows were announced, which were released on September 3, 2019.